Lepsima/Auto-Exposure-Unity-6-URP/README.md

 #

-This repository includes a custom made skybox that creates a customizable HDR sun with a completely black background.
+Setup complete, additionally, this repository includes a custom made skybox that creates a customizable HDR sun with a completely black background.

 If the skybox doesn't fit, just make sure that there is an very bright HDR object where the sun should be.